-Please visit http://q-corp.org/quality-reports/providers to review the "Reconsideration Process and Policy" for detailed instructions.
-Requests for data reconsideration are due by May 31, 2014.

-To contact us, call: 503-241-3571 or email: info@q-corp.org.
+Please visit http://q-corp.org/portal to review the "Reconsideration Process and Policy" for detailed instructions.
+Requests for data reconsideration are due by the last day of the reconsideration period.
+To contact us, call: 503-241-3571 x118 or email: info@q-corp.org.